Mentoring

 All parties agree to honour the mentoring agreement and will assess progress throughout, as well as at the conclusion of the partnership.
 If the partnership is terminated prior to the scheduled conclusion, British Dressage should also be notified if applicable.

-As part of their duty of care, mentors must report and concerns for the health or wellbeing of their mentees to British Dressage so that appropriate support can be facilitated.
-For confidential advice with and safeguarding queries, or to report a concern or incident, please email Lead Safeguarding Officer Ben Waterhouse:
+As part of their duty of care, Mentors must report and concerns for the health or wellbeing of their Mentees to British Dressage so that appropriate support can be facilitated.
+For confidential advice with and safeguarding queries, or to report a concern or incident, please email Lead Safeguarding Officer Charlotte Osborne: